Compression of Currents and Varifolds: Numerical experiments

 \subsection{Matching quality}

 We now illustrate the effectiveness of the compressed measures for nonlinear shape registration in the LDDMM framework.
-In particular, we demonstrate that one can obtain comparable quality of registration to the full (uncompressed) matching problem, when using the compressed representation with $m\ll n$, even when only $1-2\%$ of the underlying triangles are used in the compression.
-We shall also demonstrate that using the compressed representation also gives a massive computational savings for the registration algorithm, in terms of memory and run-time.
+In particular, we demonstrate that one can obtain a comparable quality of registration to the full (uncompressed) matching problem, when using the compressed matching algorithm \cref{LDDMMcompalg} with $m\ll n$, even when only $1-2\%$ of the underlying triangles are used in the compression of deformed template and target.
+We shall also demonstrate that using the compressed representation gives a large computational saving for the registration algorithm in terms of run-time.

+We demonstrate on two extremely densely sampled shapes taken from Thingi10k \cite{Thingi10K}, a modern geometry processing dataset.
+The first, a super high-resolution version of the Stanford bunny with \textbf{$259,898$} triangles, and the second, a high-resolution brain surface with \textbf{$350,328$} triangles.
+The bunny is centred and scaled to lie in a box centred at the origin of size $4.0\times 4.1 \times 3.4$, and the brain surface to a box of size $3.5\times 3.5 \times 3.6$.
+In both cases, we compare the matching quality and matching time taken for the uncompressed and compressed matching (using \cref{LDDMMcompalg}) problems.

-We shall compare the quality of the obtained registrations Hausdorff metric, rather than in the varifolds metric as it is independent of the optimization objective and gives a measure alignment of both surfaces without correspondence.
+In both matching problems, we choose varifolds as our choice of discrepancy.
+For the varifolds kernels we choose $K_{p}$ to be Gaussian with length-scale $\sigma_{p}=0.2$, and $K_{s}$ to be spherical Gaussian of length-scale $\sigma_{s}=0.3$.
+We shall compare the final quality of the obtained registrations in the Hausdorff metric, rather than in the varifolds metric, as it is independent of the optimisation objective and gives a measure of alignment of both surfaces without correspondence.
 Recall that the Hausdorff metric between two sets $A,B \subset \R^{d}$ is defined as follows,

-Quality of registration is compared by computing the Hausdorff metric between target, and deformed template.
+The quality of registration is compared by computing the Hausdorff metric between the target and deformed template.

-We demonstrate on two extremely densely sampled shapes, taken from modern geometry processing datasets.
-The first, a super high-resolution version of the Stanford bunny with \textbf{$259,898$} triangles, and the second a high-resolution brain surface taken from the Thingi10K dataset with \textbf{$350,328$} triangles.
-The bunny is centred and scaled to lie in a box of size $4.0\times 4.1 \times 3.4$, and the brain surface to a box of size $3.5\times 3.5 \times 3.6$.

-In both cases, we consider an initial momentum LDDMM matching problem \ref{LDDMMObj}, using the varifolds kernel with Gaussian spatial and spherical part with parameters $\sigma_{p},\sigma_{s} > 0$ respectively, and a spherical template.
-We consider varifolds as our choice of discrepancy, as they often perform better than currents, at matching complex surfaces.
-For the spatial kernel $K_{V}$ parametrizing vector fields in the LDDMM framework, we fix a sum of $4$ Gaussian kernels of decreasing length-scales $\sigma_{i} \in \{1.0,0.5,0.2,0.1\}$.
-For the varifolds kernels we choose $K_{p}$ to be Gaussian with length-scale $\sigma_{p}=0.2$, and $K_{s}$ to be spherical Gaussian of length-scale $\sigma_{s}=0.3$.